 Dip Eng (Prod), Grad Dip Ed (Tertiary), BTh, Grad Dip (Spiritual DIrection), MA, PhD.

-In 2013, Peter stood down from his role as Director of the WellSpring Centre, to embark on PhD studies through the Australian Catholic University, having been offered an APA scholarship to explore the unique approaches to formation in forming spiritual directors, As part of the PhD research project, Peter examined the WellSpring Spiritual Direction formation program to understand what contributes to the effective shaping of participants as spiritual directors.
-Based on interviews with participants, his research resulted in a PhD thesis entitled “An Investigation of Learning Processes and Contexts of a Curriculum Program for the Formation of Spiritual Directors”.
+In 2013, Peter was awarded an APA scholarship an APA scholarship to research the unique approaches to formation in forming spiritual directors.
+As part of the PhD research project, Peter examined the WellSpring Spiritual Direction formation program to understand what contributes to the effective shaping of participants as spiritual directors.
+Based on interviews with participants, his research resulted in a PhD thesis entitled An Investigation of Learning Processes and Contexts of a Curriculum Program for the Formation of Spiritual Directors.

 Peter continues to engage in ongoing research looking at frameworks that assist in locating significant processes related to spiritual formation based on an updated version of the traditional Lectio Divina model and a current business model identified as Theory U.

 He spent six years on the board of the Australian Ecumenical Council for Spiritual Direction (AECSD).
 During this time, he chaired the Council for three years and headed up a working group reviewing the Australian Formation Guidelines for the formation of Spiritual Directors.
 More recently Peter worked with Spiritual Directors International (SDI) as the Asian Pacific representative initiating the first SDI Australian Research Forum.